-I’m sharing reviews for the best overdrive pedals for electric guitars you can buy right now.
-The items I chose can fit all budgets: I have entry-level options, mid-level options, and professional, costly options that can take your sound to another level.
+In this ultimate guide we review the best overdrive pedals for electric guitars you can buy right now.
+The best overdrive pedals on our list can fit all budgets: there entry-level options, mid-level options, and professional, costly options that can take your sound to another level.

 In fact, I consider the 4 pedals every guitar player should have are: chorus pedals, delay pedals, reverb pedals, and overdrive pedals.